Samsung HMD Odyssey Plus improves on comfort, screens

 The updated AMOLED display tackles the screen-door effect -- that's when you can see the individual pixels because your face is so close to the screen and the pixel density isn't high enough -- by "applying a grid that diffuses light coming from each pixel and replicating the picture to areas around each pixel."

-Essentially, it interpolates between pixels or antialiases slightly in front of the screen.
+Essentially, it aims to hide the noticeable space by interpolating between pixels or antialiasing slightly in front of the screen.
 Samsung claims it doubles perceived resolution, but color me dubious.
 However, the slight blurring may help alleviate the unpleasant physical side effects caused by trying to focus on fast-moving subjects.

 Otherwise, the specs are the same as its predecessor -- disappointingly, it hasn't yet adopted the new VirtualLink single-cable USB-C standard.